Who is a member?

 MassDOT estimates that approved municipalities will receive between $25,000 and $100,000 per project.

 Municipal leaders can request support through an online form.
-The priority deadline for the program is Sept.
+The program’s priority deadline is Sept.
 30, though the state will continue to accept requests on a rolling basis and may approve them depending on available resources.
 For requests submitted by Sept.
 30, the initial approval notifications are expected on Nov.
 14, and any approved requests submitted after the deadline will likely receive notifications on a quarterly basis.